This guide has everything you need to know about the sales pipeline management.

 We should analyze only successfully closed deals to figure out these actions.

 Here’s an example.

 A prospect visited our website, downloaded the guide, and is marketing qualified.

 Then, after 5 days he asked for a consultation.

-After 2 weeks, he asked us to send him product specification.
+After 2 weeks, he asked us to send the product specification.

-A week later, he asked to send him some case studies.
+A week later, he asked for case studies.